Caring for elderly parents: The ultimate guide

 You’re not alone caring for elderly parents; the number of people who will need elderly support is rising.
 Studies suggest that 1 in 8 adults between the ages of 50 and 65 are caring for an elderly relative.

 The population is also ageing.
 At the moment, in 9.3 million households, the head of the house is a person over retirement age.
 This is expected to rise by 40% to 13 million by 2033.

 The amount of elderly support needed very much depends on the health of the adult.
-Will the need live-in care?
-Others can manage if you pop in to see them regularly to help with cleaning, laundry, and shopping.
-In this sort of case, a basic personal alarm with an emergency button for elderly people to press might be enough to put your mind at ease.
+Will they need live-in care?
+Or can they manage if you pop in to see them regularly to help with cleaning, laundry, and shopping?
+In this sort of case, a basic personal alarm with an elderly emergency button might be enough to put your mind at ease.
 Having said that, there are still many things to think about if you're deciding what care an elderly relative needs.

 How to be a carer - Health and Wellbeing